alberttwong/onehouse-demos/trino-prestodb-spark-minio/hudi.md

 ```
 After executing the above command, you will notice

-1. A hive table named `stock_ticks_cow` created which supports Snapshot and Incremental queries on Copy On Write table.
+1. A table named `stock_ticks_cow` created which supports Snapshot and Incremental queries on Copy On Write table.
 2. Two new tables `stock_ticks_mor_rt` and `stock_ticks_mor_ro` created for the Merge On Read table.
-The former
-supports Snapshot and Incremental queries (providing near-real time data) while the later supports ReadOptimized queries.
+The former supports Snapshot and Incremental queries (providing near-real time data) while the later supports Read Optimized queries.

 ### Step 4 (a): Run Queries with Spark-SQL

-Run a \ query to find the latest timestamp ingested for stock symbol 'GOOG'.
-You will notice that both snapshot
-(for both COW and MOR _rt table) and read-optimized queries (for MOR _ro table) give the same value "10:29 a.m" as Hudi create a
-parquet file for the first batch of data.
+Run a query to find the latest timestamp ingested for stock symbol 'GOOG'.
+You will notice that both snapshot (for both COW and MOR_rt table) and read-optimized queries (for MOR_ro table) give the same value "10:29 a.m" as Hudi create a parquet file for the first batch of data.

 ```java
 docker exec -it spark /bin/bash